MatheusABomfim/Resfinder_use/README.md

 Output Files
 1. summary_results.csv
 A consolidated CSV file containing resistance gene/mutation data for all samples:
+- I recommend evaluating this csv as if it were a spreadsheet, using tools such as excel, libre office or similar software.

 Column	Description
 Sample	- Input filename (isolate name)